-Professor of Medicine; Clinical Program Leader, Liver Cancer Program; Deputy Director, Yale Liver Center
+Professor of Medicine; Clinical Program Leader, Liver Cancer Program; Co-Director, Yale Liver Center, Internal Medicine

 Clinical Program Leader

 Disease Aligned Research Team Leader

 Associate Professor of Internal Medicine (Medical Oncology); Assistant Medical Director, Clinical Trials OfficeI take care of patients with advanced liver cancer and offer chemotherapy.
 I help educate my patients and their families about their cancer and liver disease.
 Treatment plans often include a pill form of targeted therapy.
 There are also immune therapy clinical trials available for patients.
 I work closely with patients to manage their cancer and liver disease related symptoms.Learn more about Dr. Stacey Stein>>